HomeOnMars/projektoOmnijo/teknikoj/Unuoj.md

-The <span style="color:Beige">Queen</span> only really starts to push this standard (both on and off the island) after her 8th coronation anniversary, apparently triggered by the following short period of near-worldwide embargo on her island.
+The <span style="color:Beige">Queen</span> only really starts to push this standard (both on and off the island) after her 8th coronation anniversary, apparently triggered by the following short period of near-worldwide embargo on her island… But that's another story.
+From there, the RdO containers standard gradually spreads across the world.

+TBD: decide if I should cave and set the NKU dimensions to be 1:2.5 instead of 1:2.

 ### Maso